Newsroom

 About Incognito

 Incognito Software Systems Inc. provides service orchestration software and services that help digital service providers manage the next-generation broadband experience.
-Over 200 customers worldwide, including Claro, Cox, Digicel, Globe, and Orange, leverage Incognito solutions to fast-track the introduction of innovative broadband services over fiber, cable, fixed wireless technologies, while delivering a great customer experience.
-The company is a division of the Lumine Group, a portfolio of Constellation Software Inc., the largest independent software company in Canada.
+Founded over 30 years ago, Incognito has over 200 customers worldwide, including America Movil, Cox, Digicel, Globe, and Orange, leveraging its solutions to fast-track the introduction of innovative broadband services over fiber and 5G fixed wireless access technologies while delivering a great customer experience.
+Incognito is a Lumine Group company (TSXV: LMN).
+Learn more at www.luminegroup.com.
 Visit www.incognito.com or follow us on LinkedIn and Twitter.